JSubelj/g910-gkey-macro-support/.github/ISSUE_TEMPLATE/-feature--name-of-your-feature.md

 ---
-name: Feature request
+name: "[Feature] Name of your feature"
 about: Suggest an idea for this project
-title:
+title: "[Feature]"
-labels:
+labels: ''
-assignees:
+assignees: ''

 ---